-Management salaries are allocated to Retail on the basis of a management estimate, which is 20%, and the rest is allocated to Treated Water Distribution.
+Management salaries are allocated to Retail on the basis of a management estimate, which is 20%.

-Leakage and byelaw enforcement salaries are allocated 100% to Treated Water Distribution

-The remaining costs relate to 4 office staff, of which 1 works 100% for Wholesale and the other 3 work 100% for Retail.
+Leakage and byelaw enforcement salaries are allocated 100% to Wholesale.
+The remainder relates to 4 office staff, 1 works 100% for Wholesale and the other 3 work 100% for Retail.